codebase375/OTS-Citrap-Report/README.md

 # This project heavily leveraged Claude for implementation and is still not perfect. #

-Problem Points:
-* The Admin UI won't cooperate with the plugin UI page

 Help is appreciated for a further and properly fleshed out implementation.